Qingyang-Lucas-Fang/Simple-Trading-Strategies/README.md

 This project will include 10 or more simple quant trading startegies included simple moving average, MFI, exponential moving average and mean reversion strategy, which have already been finished.

 # Acknowledgement
-This content is dedicated to the devotion of 2 parties: The first is Simple Quantitative Trading Strategies (SQTS), operated and led by Qingyang (Lucas) Fang:
+This content is dedicated to the devotion of 2 parties: The first is Simple Quantitative Trading Strategies (SQTS), operated and led by Yicheng (Michael) Qiu:

 <img width="1280" height="640" alt="logo2" src="https://github.com/user-attachments/assets/a9294a34-4dd4-44c7-a571-fd0fc6789163" />